Photo by: Mark Strobl

-Infrared photography, or IR photography, shows us the changed world.
+Infrared photography, or IR photography, shows us a different world.
 Green grass and trees become white.
 Water and the sky become deep blue.
 Scenes are saturated with crisp contrast.

 Infrared photography is a unique genre that produces images quite unlike typical photographs—it’s also affordable to get started with and a fun way for even seasoned photographers to experiment with something new.